adrn/CitationPEP/notes.md

 # API

 This is just an initial proposal, meant to be discussed and edited.
+You can also run demos for each of the cases listed below from within the `scripts/` directory by doing:

+    % python demo.py 1
+    % python demo.py 2
+    % python demo.py 3

 * Calling `citation` with a string will use `importlib` to try to import the package and will just return the contents of `__citation__`.
 For example: